Get salary accounts for your team See benefits

 Table of Contents

-ToggleAs an employer, it is important to know that compensation to your personnel includes more than their basic pays.
+ToggleAs an employer, it is important to know that compensation to your personnel includes more than their basic pay.
 It comprises several potentially taxable benefits.

-Having an understanding of which types of compensations are included in remuneration and its tax implications is beneficial.
+Having an understanding of which types of compensation are included in remuneration and its tax implications is beneficial.
 It helps you to make an informed decision on the benefits you would like to offer your employees.
-Read on to know more about remuneration.
+Read on to learn more about remuneration.

 Therefore, it can include direct monetary payouts or other taxable fringe benefits like the use of a corporate vehicle.